RishabhRD32/Node/README.md

 # Spotify Clone
-It is practice purpose project of spotify clone made only using spotify clone.
+It is practice purpose project of spotify clone made only using html and css.